27th May 2019 - 4 min read

 If, for any reason you would like to permanently increase credit card limit, you will need to apply for one from your credit card issuer.

-The exact procedure might differ but it typically involves filling up an application form and submitting your income documents (e.g. salary slip, tax form, EPF statement, EA form, etc.) to your bank.
+The exact procedure might differ between the banks, but it typically involves filling up an application form and submitting your income documents (e.g. salary slip, tax form, EPF statement, EA form, etc.) to your bank.
 You can do this in person at the bank, via mail, fax or online.
 Note that this process can take a bit of time as the bank will need to review your application before approving or rejecting.

 If you need cash fast however, a temporary increase is a better option.
 Depending on your credit card issuer, you can do this over the phone or online.
-This type of increase typically last 30 days and is meant to help you cover emergency payments.
+This type of increase typically lasts 30 days and is meant to help you cover emergency payments.